 Sequel First: "Axis: Bold as Love" from the Jimi Hendrix Experience was released before "Are You Experienced" (which had some substitutions).

 Shown Their Work: Harmonix has stated that, while creating the pro guitar and bass charts, they consulted with the actual artists of the songs to proofread and confirm they were correct.
 Well, for the most part- the plastic Pro Guitar only has 17 frets, so notes played above fret 17 are moved elsewhere (in some cases, down an octave).
 There are separate charts for the 22-fret models such as the Squier.

-Most of the default characters in the Rock Band Series (Not Counting The Beatles Rock Band, Green day Rock Band, and Rock Band Unplugged)are referenced.
+Most of the default characters in the series (not counting The Beatles: Rock Band, Green Day Rock Band, and Rock Band Unplugged) are referenced.

 RB2 had an achievement called The Bachman-Turner Award, for holding Overdrive for 60 consecutive seconds.
 RB3 had the same achievement, only this time with the title You Ain't Seen Nothin' Yet.

 Most of the clothing options' names are these.
 There's even a top called Doctor What.